Introduction

 - Wait until the application processing is complete:

 - Blocked Account Confirmation Document: Get the confirmation document via email when they receive the funds in an account.
-Submit this document to the German embassy on your appointment day.
+Submit this document to the German Embassy on your appointment day.

 - Wait for Visa Approval: Your visa processing will start after you submit all necessary documents.
 If the documents are in order, you will receive a National D Visa to enter Germany.